Michele Joanne Johnson

-Johnson’s expertise spans animal science, wildlife management, livestock nutrition, pasture systems, breeding programs, conservation practices, and infrastructure evaluation.
-A graduate of McNeese State University with a Bachelor of Applied Science in Animal Sciences and Wildlife Management, she also earned a Diploma of Animal Acupuncture and Animal Health Therapy from the International College of Equine and Canine Therapies.
-Her background includes work in high-precision surveying for DOT and USGS-related projects, commercial feed operations, robotics exposure in industrial settings, and decades of heavy equipment operation in construction and aircraft-adjacent environments.
-This diverse foundation enables her to evaluate not only animal and land systems, but also the equipment, workflows, and infrastructure that support them.
+MJ’s expertise spans animal science, wildlife management, livestock nutrition, pasture and forage systems, breeding programs, conservation practices, and infrastructure evaluation.
+She holds a Bachelor of Applied Science in Animal Sciences and Wildlife Management from McNeese State University and a Diploma in Animal Acupuncture and Animal Health Therapy from the International College of Equine and Canine Therapies.

 • McNeese State University - BASc